29 Aug Boutique Tips: Top 5 Tips for New Boutique Owners

 Tip #2 – Cheaper Isn’t Always Better

 Being the cheapest boutique on the block does not build your business or brand.
 When you build a business on being the cheapest, it sets you up for failure.
 You might be tempted to think that you will do more business if your prices are cheaper.
 That might work for a little while–but I challenge you to look at your margins at the end of the day.
 Your margin is what you have leftover after your mark-downs.
-That is what you pay your bills with and reinvest into your company.
+That is what you pay your bills with and reinvest in your company.
 You aren’t going to have anything left with that business model.

 Being a “clothes flipper” does not build loyalty from your customers.
 It builds bargain shoppers.
 People that shop at Wal-Mart are just looking for a good deal.
 When you look at companies that have achieved long-term success, they have established brand identity.
 Cheaper is not better…building value is best.
 The ideal price point is where the perceived level of value (better quality, more trendy, can wear a number of ways, can wash more than one time without falling apart!) outweighs the pain of paying that price.